CanadianVice/Starbound__FU_Protogen-Race-Patch_UNOFFICIAL/README.md

 * FU has requirements for stats that may be too restrictive for some tastes.
 This project does what seems fun - but it may not be 'balanced'. *Feedback is welcome!*
 * More direct attention - this handles one species, FU has a plethora to deal with.
 * Emphasis on a good mix of lore compatibility, with some artistic license to mix with Starbound.
+* Sayter and the FU team are professionals, I'm not.
+If you need that touch and experienced balancing, I'm not it.
 * Protogen weapons are given a racial tag - unique Protogen stats, so you don't miss out!
 * Protogen do get at minimum basic support whichever you pick!
 So go with what you like!